Sometimes, after applying wood stain, the finish becomes sticky or tacky. Why does this happen and how to fix it?

 2. Wipe The Excess

-3. Mix It
+3. Mix It Properly

 FAQ’s

-How Long Will It Remain Tacky?
+How Long Can Wood Stain Remain Tacky?

-Stain Types That Won’t Turn Sticky?
+Which Wood Stain Types Won’t Turn Sticky?

-You can also use topical finishes, such as gel stain.
+You can also use topical finishes, such as gel stains.
 Gel stain doesn’t penetrate a surface to stick — instead, it stays on top of the layer until it dries, therefore it won’t turn sticky.